 How Is the Exam Done?

 As you stand with your arms relaxed by your side, your doctor will see if your shoulders or waist seem uneven.
 Of course, they’ll also look closely at your back.

 Your scoliosis exam will likely include what’s called the “Adam’s forward bend test.”
 Your doctor will ask you to lean over.
 They’ll stand behind you as you bend to check how even your back appears.
 Anything that looks abnormal in the back or ribcage -- like a hump -- might be a sign of scoliosis.

 If your spine is curved, your doctor may use a tool called a scoliometer to estimate its angle.
 To see the curve more clearly, they’ll order standing X-rays of your spine from the back and from the side.
 These images can be used to accurately measure the degree of your backbone’s curve.

 Your doctor will tell you that you have scoliosis if your curve is greater than 10 degrees.
-Doctors classify angles of 25 to 35 degrees as significant, while those that are more than 50 degrees are severe.
+Doctors classify angles of 25 to 50 degrees as mild to moderate, while those that are more than 50 degrees are severe.

 In addition to X-rays, your doctor may ask for magnetic resonance imaging (MRI).
 This could show if a tumor or cyst is the cause of the scoliosis.